IBT-learning/full-stack-software-engineering-2024/code/README.md

 #### If every job had the same pay,hours and education requirements, I would be a:

--Travel Photographer
+- Travel Photographer
--Scriptwriter
+- Scriptwriter
--Reaserach Analyst
+- Reaserach Analyst

 #### A photo of something I think is cool: